Go the Fuck to Sleep: Celebrity readings

-Sequel
+Sequels

-In September 2014, a sequel, You Have to Fucking Eat was announced, which was published that November.
+In September 2014, a sequel, You Have to Fucking Eat, was announced, which was published that November.
 It is illustrated by Owen Brozman.
 A third book in the series, Fuck, Now There Are Two of You, has been released on October 1, 2019.

-His book Stay the Fuck at Home (2020), was written to support awareness of coronavirus disease 2019 self-isolation measures; it has yet to be formally published.
+His book Stay the Fuck at Home (2020) was written to support awareness of COVID-19 self-isolation measures; it has yet to be formally published.
 The book was read on Jimmy Kimmel Live by actor Samuel L. Jackson.